acalanchini-dev/easy-restaurant-menu/readme.txt

 === Easy Restaurant Menu ===
 Contributors: acalanchinidev
-Tags: restaurant, menu, food, gutenberg, blocks, restaurant-menu Requires at least: 5.9
+Tags: restaurant, menu, food, gutenberg, blocks Requires at least: 5.9
 Tested up to: 6.4
 Requires PHP: 7.0
 Stable tag: 1.0.0
-License: GPL-2.0-or-later
+License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Un plugin semplice per creare e gestire menu di ristoranti con un blocco Gutenberg personalizzabile.
+A simple plugin to create and manage restaurant menus with a customizable Gutenberg block.

 == Description ==
-Easy Restaurant Menu è un plugin WordPress che permette di creare sezioni di menu per ristoranti e di visualizzarle tramite un blocco Gutenberg completamente personalizzabile.
-Il plugin è progettato per essere semplice da usare ma potente nelle funzionalità.

-**Caratteristiche**

-* Interfaccia amministrativa intuitiva per gestire sezioni e piatti
-* Blocco Gutenberg personalizzabile con numerose opzioni di stile
-* Supporto per immagini, prezzi e descrizioni per ogni elemento del menu
-* Possibilità di visualizzare il menu in formato griglia o lista
-* Personalizzazione completa dei colori, bordi, ombre e spaziature
-* Effetti hover per una migliore esperienza utente
+Easy Restaurant Menu is a WordPress plugin that allows you to create restaurant menu sections and display them through a fully customizable Gutenberg block.
+The plugin is designed to be simple to use yet powerful in functionality.

+**Features**

+* Intuitive admin interface for managing sections and dishes
+* Customizable Gutenberg block with numerous styling options
+* Support for images, prices, and descriptions for each menu item
+* Display menus in grid or list format
+* Full customization of colors, borders, shadows, and spacing
+* Hover effects for better user experience
-* Responsive design per una corretta visualizzazione su tutti i dispositivi
+* Responsive design for proper display on all devices
-* Sistema di caching avanzato tramite Transient API per prestazioni ottimali
+* Advanced caching system using Transient API for optimal performance
-* Statistiche di cache e opzioni di configurazione personalizzabili

-**Struttura dei menu**

-Il plugin organizza i menu di ristorante in tre livelli gerarchici:
-* **Menu**: contenitore principale che può raggruppare più sezioni
-* **Sezioni**: categorie all'interno di un menu (es. antipasti, primi, secondi)
-* **Piatti**: singoli elementi all'interno di una sezione

-**Ottimizzazioni incluse**

-* Sistema di caching per migliorare le prestazioni
-* Caricamento condizionale degli asset
+* Cache statistics and customizable configuration options

+**Menu Structure**

+The plugin organizes restaurant menus in three hierarchical levels:
+* **Menus**: main container that can group multiple sections
+* **Sections**: categories within a menu (e.g., appetizers, main courses)
+* **Items**: individual elements within a section

+**Optimizations Included**

+* Caching system to improve performance
+* Conditional loading of assets
-* Gestione ottimizzata di CSS e JavaScript
+* Optimized CSS and JavaScript management
-* Supporto per installazioni con volumi elevati di menu e articoli
+* Support for installations with high volumes of menus and items

+**Privacy & Data Management**

+This plugin does not collect any personal data from visitors to your site.
+All menu data is stored in your WordPress database.
+There is no external API communication for the core functionality, and no user tracking is implemented.

 == Installation ==
-1. Carica la cartella `easy-restaurant-menu` nella directory `/wp-content/plugins/`
+1. Upload the `easy-restaurant-menu` folder to the `/wp-content/plugins/` directory
-2. Attiva il plugin dal menu 'Plugin' in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Vai a "Menu Ristorante" nel pannello admin per iniziare a creare le tue sezioni di menu e i piatti
-4. Per visualizzare il menu nel tuo sito, aggiungi il blocco "Menu Ristorante" in una pagina o articolo
+3. Go to "Restaurant Menu" in the admin panel to start creating your menu sections and dishes
+4. To display the menu on your site, add the "Restaurant Menu" block to a page or post

 == Frequently Asked Questions ==
-= Come posso creare un nuovo menu? =
+= How do I create a new menu? =
-Dal pannello amministrativo, vai su "Menu Ristorante" → "Menu" e clicca su "Aggiungi nuovo menu".

-= Come posso visualizzare il menu sul mio sito? = Aggiungi il blocco "Menu Ristorante" in qualsiasi pagina o articolo usando l'editor Gutenberg.
+From the admin panel, go to "Restaurant Menu" → "Menus" and click on "Add new menu".

+= How do I display the menu on my site? =
+Add the "Restaurant Menu" block to any page or post using the Gutenberg editor.

-= È possibile avere più di un menu? =
+= Can I have more than one menu? =
-Sì, puoi creare più menu (es. pranzo, cena, dessert) e scegliere quale visualizzare nel blocco.
+Yes, you can create multiple menus (e.g., lunch, dinner, desserts) and choose which one to display in the block.

-= Il plugin è compatibile con il mio tema? =
+= Is the plugin compatible with my theme? =
-Il plugin è progettato per funzionare con qualsiasi tema compatibile con WordPress 5.9 o superiore.

-= Posso personalizzare i colori e lo stile del menu? = Sì, il blocco Gutenberg offre numerose opzioni di personalizzazione per adattarlo al design del tuo sito.
+The plugin is designed to work with any theme compatible with WordPress 5.9 or higher.

+= Can I customize the colors and style of the menu? = Yes, the Gutenberg block offers numerous customization options to adapt it to your site's design.

 == Screenshots ==
-1. Pannello di amministrazione del menu
-2. Creazione e modifica di sezioni del menu
+1. Menu administration panel
+2. Creating and editing menu sections
-3. Gestione degli elementi del menu
+3. Managing menu items
-4. Blocco Gutenberg con opzioni di personalizzazione
+4. Gutenberg block with customization options
-5. Esempio di menu in formato griglia nel frontend
+5. Example of menu in grid format on the frontend
-6. Esempio di menu in formato lista nel frontend
+6. Example of menu in list format on the frontend

 == Changelog ==
 = 1.0.0 =
-* Versione iniziale
+* Initial version
-* Introduzione del blocco Gutenberg personalizzabile
+* Introduction of the customizable Gutenberg block
-* Sistema di gestione menu, sezioni e piatti
-* Sistema di caching per ottimizzare le prestazioni
-* Supporto per visualizzazione in griglia e lista
-* Opzioni di personalizzazione dello stile
+* Menu, section and dish management system
+* Caching system to optimize performance
+* Support for grid and list display
+* Style customization options

 == Upgrade Notice ==
 = 1.0.0 =
-Prima versione pubblica del plugin.
+First public version of the plugin.